* Commission cites technical reasons, gives no date

-BRUSSELS, July 16 (Reuters) - The European Commission said it had delayed indefinitely a decision on whether to allow Russia greater access to the Opal gas pipeline in northeastern Germany, a move that Russia said could undermine the security of energy supplies to Europe.
+BRUSSELS, July 16 (Reuters) - The European Commission said it had delayed indefinitely a decision on whether to allow Russia greater access to the Opal gas pipeline in northeastern Germany, even though its approval would improve the security of gas supply to Central Europe.

 Russian gas giant Gazprom has limited access to the pipeline because of an EU law that seeks to prevent energy suppliers from dominating infrastructure.